windBarbini/windbarbini.github.io/research.md

     title="OUTFLOW Coptersonde"
     style="width: auto; height:auto;">
 </a>
-<p> Talk about your experiences and duties in this field campaign.</p>
+<p> My experiences and duties in this field campaign will be posted here soon.</p>

 <hr>